Home Care FAQs...

 A. VNA serves Morris, Hunterdon, Warren, and Sussex Counties.
 Residents of all ages who are homebound due to serious illnesses, injuries or disabilities and those who are homebound due to advanced age may be eligible for assistance, along with loved ones who serve as primary family caregivers.
 (In Somerset and Passaic Counties, caregivers who qualify for the State Respite Program can also receive services from VNA.)

-Additionally, the needs of patients with life-limiting conditions and their loved ones are addressed by a dedicated hospice at home program and a VNA owned and operated inpatient hospice if needed.
+Additionally, the needs of patients with life-limiting conditions and their loved ones are addressed by a dedicated hospice at home program.

 Q. How much does home care cost?